 - 1. All juveniles who are taken into custody will be advised of the nature of the crime of which they are suspected.
-All juveniles will be advised of their Miranda Rights prior to any in-custody questioning. - 2.
+All juveniles will be advised of their Miranda Rights prior to any in-custody interviews.
+Every attempt shall be made to record an in-custody interview of a juvenile in accordance with State Statute. - 2.
 In all instances in which there is a difference of opinion between a juvenile and his/her parents regarding whether or not a juvenile will agree to speak with the police regarding a suspected criminal offense, if the juvenile has the rational capacity to pursue his/her best interest, the juvenile's wishes will prevail (WCCJ, Juvenile Justice Standards and Goals, Standard 3.2(d)). - 3.
 Juveniles taken into protective custody must receive a full explanation of why such action is being taken.
 The child will be turned over to the personnel of Dane County Human Services and/or the Dane County Juvenile Reception personnel for disposition.